benslamahafedh/rizzler/SETUP_INSTRUCTIONS.md

-# Samantha Voice Assistant - Setup Instructions
+# Rizzler - Setup Instructions

 ## Overview
-This voice assistant now includes a bulletproof 3-minute session management system with Solana payment integration.
+Rizzler is a simplified text-based AI dating coach with a 5-minute daily limit system.
+No microphone or payment functionality required.

 ## Key Features
-- **3-minute free trial** for each unique device/browser
+- **5-minute daily limit** for each unique device/browser
-- **Bulletproof session management** that persists across page refreshes
+- **Text-based chat interface** - no microphone required
-- **Solana wallet integration** for payments
+- **Automatic daily reset** at midnight
-- **Device fingerprinting** to prevent abuse
+- **Session persistence** across page refreshes
-- **Automatic session termination** after 3 minutes
+- **No payments** - completely free with usage limits

 ## Setup Steps